Oceanus: Geography

 Just as Oceanus the god was the father of the river gods, Oceanus the river was said to be the source of all other rivers, and in fact all sources of water, both salt and fresh.
 According to Homer, from Oceanus "all rivers flow and every sea, and all the springs and deep wells".
 Being the source of rivers and springs would seem logically to require that Oceanus was himself a freshwater river, and so different from the salt sea, and in fact Hesiod seems to distinguish between Oceanus and Pontus, the personification of the sea.
 However elsewhere the distinction between fresh and salt water seems not to apply.
 For example, in Hesiod Nereus and Thaumus, both sons of Pontus, marry daughters of Oceanus, and in Homer (who makes no mention of Pontus), Thetis, the daughter of Nereus, and Eurynome the daughter of Oceanus, live together.
 In any case, Oceanus can also to be identified with the sea.

+The concept of the surrounding Ocean, as expressed by Homer and Hesiod, remained in common use throughout antiquity.
+The Roman geographer Pomponius Mela said that the inhabited earth "is entirely surrounded by the Ocean, from which it receives four seas".
+These four seas were the Caspian Sea, the Persian Gulf, the Arabian Gulf, and the Mediterranean Sea.
+However increasing knowledge of the seas led to modifications in this view.
+The Greek geographer Ptolemy identified various different oceans.
+One of these, the Western Ocean (the Atlantic Ocean) was often called simply "'the Ocean"', for instance by Julius Caesar.